 One area of practice where this philosophy has proven its value is with liposculpture.
 New techniques like the VASER take the capabilities of body sculpting to new heights.
 The Advanced Body Sculpting Institute realized that to make the most of these tools, our methods and philosophies need to evolve as well.

 In the past, liposuction and liposculpture methods were often looked at with a simplistic understanding: suctioning out fat from the body where there was excess.
 In a sense, it was like going through the later with a butcher’s knife and a vacuum.
 These philosophies and methods were limited in scope and result.
 We now know that fat reduction is only part of the equation.

 With the Vaser body sculpting treatment, the standards have been raised, giving us the ability to sculpt and shape the body to reveal natural muscle contour and definition.

 Ultrasonic waves, a newly designed probe, and “atraumatic” fat extraction cannulas are all unique features of the VASER body sculpting treatment.
-These unique features gives the highly skilled team at the Advanced Body Sculpting institute the capability for high-precision body sculpting techniques such as the 6-Apogee Pack Abs treatment, which chisels away fat to project the abs you already have.
+These unique features give the highly skilled team at the Advanced Body Sculpting institute the capability for high-precision body sculpting.

 Where artistic anatomy comes into play specifically in practice is through the Advanced Body Sculpting Institute’s specialized understanding of “dynamic apogee.”
 Gained through intensive study of artistry and anatomy, the method of producing apogee abs involves ascertaining the precise apogee points of the individual abdominal muscles.
 The apogee points are the peaks of abdominal muscle projection.
 Abdominal fat transfer and VASER sculpting are employed to optimize these natural features of your body.